shenhai193/Async/README.md

 # Usage
-Objective-C, Chain as many blocks as you want:
+Chain as many blocks as you want:

     #import <OCAsync/Async.h>